-Over the past 38 years, Clínica Tepati has thrived on the passion and energy of its undergraduate student volunteers.
+Over the past 44 years, Clínica Tepati has thrived on the passion and energy of its undergraduate student volunteers.
 Their countless hours of work, selfless devotion to serving the Latino community, and commitment to the mission and ideals of Clínica Tepati have made the clinic what it is today.
-In 2005, our volunteers came from many diverse backgrounds and united with the common goal of serving the Latino community.
+In 2018, our volunteers came from many diverse backgrounds and united with the common goal of serving the Latino community.
 Each student contributes his or her own individual perspective and skills to the services we provide at our clinic.

 Education is a key component of Clínica Tepati’s mission.
 While most of our undergraduate volunteers aim to become health care professionals, some plan to serve the community through other careers.
 We hope that the experiences student volunteers have at Clínica Tepati will expand their knowledge of the health are needs of the Latino community and deepen their commitment to meeting the needs of the underserved.
 We believe that they will carry these lessons with them in whatever profession they choose to pursue.

-As part of the Clinic, Undergraduates play key roles in running the clinic each Saturday.
+As part of the clinic, Undergraduates play key roles in running the clinic each Saturday.
 Here is a basic description of the responsibilities our undergraduates undertake:

-Intakers – Every new volunteer at Clinica begins with the best position.
+Intakers – Every new volunteer at Clínica begins with the best position.
 The Intaker is the first person a patient speaks with privately and performs all necessary vitals.
 Once all patients have been initially seen, Intakers have the opportunity to translate for Medical Students/Doctors if they are fluent in Spanish or shadow the Medical Students/Doctors and help them fill out any necessary paperwork.
 As Intakers, volunteers have the opportunity to interact with patients on a more personal level than with any other position.

-Lab Technicians – Our Lab techs are responsible for organizing laboratory samples and ensuring that instruments are clean and ready for use.
+Lab Technicians – Our Lab Technicians are responsible for organizing laboratory samples and ensuring that instruments are clean and ready for use.
 They are also responsible for sending out samples and keeping track of labwork sent to the UC Davis Medical Center in Sacramento.